isc-projects/kea/doc/sphinx/arm/install.rst

 -  log4cplus (at least version 1.0.3) development include headers.

 -  A C++ compiler (with C++14 support) and standard development headers.

--  The development tools automake, libtool, and pkg-config.

 -  The MySQL client and the client development libraries, when using the ``-D mysql=enabled`` configuration flag to build the Kea MySQL database